 Finally, be sure to get your salary expectations ready in the event you're asked about them (don't be the first one bring them up, though).
 A few minutes before you take the call, find a quiet place, review your notes, and remember to speak clearly.

-A video interview is set up with an employer early on in the hiring process, and is especially convenient if a job applicant isn't local or can't make it in for an interview for another reason.
-You may be interviewed by one or more people during a video interview.
+A video or virtual interview is set up with an employer early on in the hiring process, and is especially convenient if a job applicant isn't local or can't make it in for an interview for another reason.
+You may be interviewed by one or more people during a video or virtual interview.

 The In-Person Interview